elenarawrz/atom-config/packages/atom-beautify/docs/options.md

 **Description**:

-There is [Segment.io](https://segment.io/) which forwards data to [Google Analytics](http://www.google.com/analytics/) to track what languages are being used the most, as well as other stats.
+[Google Analytics](http://www.google.com/analytics/) is used to track what languages are being used the most and causing the most errors, as well as other stats such as performance.
 Everything is anonymized and no personal information, such as source code, is sent.
 See https://github.com/Glavin001/atom-beautify/issues/47 for more details.

 **How to Configure**